michelson/BigBroda/README.md

 ## Rails / ActiveRecord:

-This gem supports ActiveRecord >= 4
+This gem supports ActiveRecord 4.0 / 4.1. support for 4.2 is on the way.

 #### Configure GoogleBigQuery: